MatthewBurstein/emu/documentation/tokenizer.md

 ```

 2. Tokenize method
-It gets the user input and it returns a new token array that we will parse later on.
-E.g.: if we type **add<4 4>**, this would be the outcome:
+It gets the user input and it returns a new array of token objects that we will parse later on.
+For example if the user runs ```add<4 4>```, the tokenizer would produce the following:

 ```js
 type: function, value: "add";